Memorable Manitobans: Gordon Bell (1863-1923)

 2. Ibid, page 29.

-We thank Alan Crossin for additional information used here.
+We thank Alan Crossin for providing additional information used here.

 This page was prepared by Gordon Goldsborough.